 In 1935, Anna married film director Goffredo Alessandrini.
 The marriage did not last long.
 Later she had a brief liaison with Massimo Serato, an Italian actor and they had a son, Lucas.

 Lucas, probably her greatest love in life, was stricken with polio.
 Serato renounced his role to be a father and left.

 Anna almost gave up her acting to care for her beloved Lucas.

 Magnani’s romance with director Robert Rossellini was one of turbulence.
 Their quarrels were violent.
 In the end, Rossellini left Anna for Ingrid Bergman.
 Although upset, and with ego bruised, Anna continued her career and her friendship with Rossellini.

-The beauty of Anna Magnani was not in her physical being, but with her extraordinary acting talents.
+The beauty of Anna Magnani shined through in her extraordinary acting talents.
 Anna never considered herself a beauty.
 She even joked “Lasciami tutte le rughe, non me ne togliere nemmeno una.
 Ci ho messo una vita a farmele!”
 (Leave my wrinkles alone, don’t touch even one.
 I lived a lifetime to have them!)

 Anna’s public life, as an actress, was a joy and triumph finding love from her audience she never received from a mother.
 Her private life was not so happy.
 Olivia Magnani, her loving actress granddaughter, said: “She was a sensitive, complicated, troubled soul.”

 Anna Magnani died in 1973 at the age of 65 in Rome of pancreatic cancer.

 She would have been happy to know thousands came to pay homage to, but also express their love for the fiercely talented and beautiful Italian actress.